 NOTE FROM THE OWNER: As can happen in the radio business, an offer comes along that one just can't turn down.
 Such was the case when I accepted a position as Morning Drive Personality on KTPK-FM in Topeka, Kansas.
-We have moved our base of operations to Topeka, and will be ready for complete service to our customers by mid-October.
-We apologize for any inconvenience this may have caused you, our valued friends and customers.
+We have moved our base of operations to Topeka, and are offering complete service to our customers.
 Please note our new mailing/shipping address AND PHONE NUMBER at the bottom of this and every page on this website.
-We are in a "limited operation" mode from our new location; such parts as idler wheels and plateform motor (vibration) mounts can be ordered and shipped at this time.
-Check back here for further updates as we ramp up to our previous complete operational status.
-We look forward to again serving you!
+We look forward to serving you!
 Thank you!

 Also, when contacting by telephone (scroll to the bottom of the page for the number), please note our business hours of Monday-Friday, 10:00am-4:00pm Central Time.